Frosty-Winter-Snowfall/MAD-2-Project-LMS/README.md

 # MAD-2-Project-LMS
 This is MAD 2 project on Library Management System that i made in May 2024 term for my BS degree in Indian Institute Of Technology,Madras.It is an online library system taht manages ebooks.It has one admin that is created by default and can't be deleted  and any number of users.The admin holds maximum functionality and user can do basic ones.

+# ⚠️ WARNING ⚠️

+**REMEMBER TO CHANGE ALL PASSWORDS, EMAIL IDs, NAMES, AND API KEYS TO YOUR OWN, SINCE THEY HAVE BEEN REMOVED TO PROTECT THE PRIVACY OF THE OWNER!**

 # Modern Application Development II